-What partnerships, if any, with GADOE Representatives (Dr. Bradley)
+What partnerships, if any, with GADOE Rep

-IHEs, business, Non-Profits, RESA Representative (Ms. Bradley)
+IHEs, business, Non-Profits, RESA Representative

-Community based organizations,
+Community based Counselor (Ms. Wesby)

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?